-Since 2011, he also has been the Associate Editor for Print & Special Projects for The Latin Academy of Recording Arts & Sciences (Latin GRAMMY®); and in 2019, he joined the editorial team of the Miami Book Fair as an Associate Editor and writer.
-Complementing his work in arts journalism, González has lead workshops on writing and music criticism as a visiting lecturer at Berklee College of Music, Valencia Campus, in Valencia, Spain (2017-2019).
+He worked as the Associate Editor for Print & Special Projects for The Latin Academy of Recording Arts & Sciences (2011- 2019); and in 2019, he joined the editorial team of the Miami Book Fair as Associate Editor and writer.
+Complementing his work as writer and editor, González has lead workshops on writing and music criticism as a guest lecturer at Berklee College of Music, Valencia Campus, in Valencia, Spain (2017-2019).

-In 2012, his liner notes for Pablo Aslan’s Piazzolla in Brooklyn earned him a GRAMMY nomination.
-Previously, he won an EMMY as Senior Editor and Writer for the documentary Notes From The Mambo Inn: The Story of Mario Bauzá (WGBH, Boston, 1991); and was also nominated to an EMMY and won a Gold Award from CPB as Associate Producer and Writer for En Clave, a documentary on Latin music hosted by Rubén Blades (WGBH, Boston, 1992).
+In 2012, he was nominated to a GRAMMY for his liner notes for Pablo Aslan’s Piazzolla in Brooklyn.
+Previously, he had won an EMMY as Senior Editor and Writer for the documentary Notes From The Mambo Inn: The Story of Mario Bauzá (WGBH, Boston, 1991); and was nominated to an EMMY and won a Gold Award from CPB as Associate Producer and Writer for En Clave, a special on Latin music hosted by Rubén Blades (WGBH, Boston, 1992)

 Born in Buenos Aires, Argentina, González majored in math at the University of Buenos Aires before pursuing music full time.
 He moved to the United States to attend Berklee College of Music, majoring in Composition/Film Scoring.
 He also studied composition with George Russell and electronic music with Robert Ceely at the New England Conservatory and independently with guitarist and composer Ralph Towner.

-He is a voting member of the National Academy of Recording Arts and Sciences (GRAMMY®) and the Latin Academy of Recording Arts and Sciences and a member of PEN America.
+He is a voting member of the National Academy of Recording Arts and Sciences (GRAMMY®) and the Latin Academy of Recording Arts and Sciences (Latin GRAMMY®) and a member of PEN America.